Cost of living in Canada

 Scroll horizontally to see all the columns.

-I won’t go through and comment on the price of each item above but what I will say is that groceries in Canada seem to be significantly more expensive than any other country I’ve ever been to.
+I won’t go through and comment on the price of each item above but what I will say is that, from my perspective groceries in Canada seem to be significantly more expensive than any other country I’ve ever been to.
 Meat is expensive, fruit and vegetables are expensive, store cupboard goods are expensive, everything is expensive!

 Clothing cost of living